 Here it is important to mention that in case of a malfunction, the manufacturer or dealer (not the consumer) is responsible for demonstrating that a failure due to the use of a non-OEM related part or service, actually caused the malfunction.
 For example, if a windshield wiper motor in a new vehicle fails, the vehicle’s warranty claim can’t be denied because the owner installed aftermarket windshield wipers that are different from OEM (Original Equipment Manufacturer) parts.
 Similarly, if a wheel bearing fails or a fan belt snaps and the owner has an aftermarket exhaust installed, the dealership would have to prove the exhaust system caused the bearing failure or the belt to snap in order to deny a warranty claim.
 In these types of scenarios, the dealerships generally have no reason to deny the claims.

 In addition to the Magnuson-Moss Warranty Act, there is SEMA (Specialty Equipment Market Association) working to protect consumer rights.
 Because SEMA represents aftermarket wholesalers, retailers, distributors, and manufacturers of USA, and they often keep car manufacturers in check by supporting legislation that prevents dealership service providers from denying warranty coverage.
-This means dealerships have become less stringent when it comes to aftermarket parts that modify performance, or suspension etc.
+This means dealerships have become less stringent when it comes to aftermarket parts that modify performance, or suspension, etc.

 Scenario in Pakistan

-Contrary to this, warranties of new cars sold in Pakistan are considered void as soon as even the slightest of modification or use of non-OEM parts is done to a vehicle that’s still under warranty.
+Contrary to this, warranties of new cars sold in Pakistan are considered void as soon as even the slightest modification or use of non-OEM parts is done to a vehicle that’s still under warranty.
 Furthermore, replacement parts that are available at dealerships are priced much higher than the aftermarket ones (of similar spec) available in the market.
 Customers here are forced to purchase expensive parts from the dealerships even if these are of inferior quality and cannot opt for installing a high-quality aftermarket part in fear of getting the warranty void.

 Related: The Sufferings of “Booking Open”… Is Pakistani Auto Consumer Protected?

-In some cases, customers are even forced to use the lubricants (engine oil/ brake fluids etc) that are on sale only at the authorized dealership and the use of lubricants of the same spec from the market is prohibited as it simply gives a reason for dealerships to nullify the warranty.
+In some cases, customers are even forced to use the lubricants (engine oil/ brake fluids, etc) that are on sale only at the authorized dealership, and the use of lubricants of the same spec from the market is prohibited as it simply gives a reason for dealerships to nullify the warranty.

-From the point of getting a new car booked to going through an endless period of wait, then enduring the multiple unjust price hikes or paying on-money/ premium to the dealerships, then getting a substandard product in the name of new or struggling to get the warranty claimed, the Pakistani auto consumers have absolutely no protection at all.
+From the point of getting a new car booked to go through an endless period of wait, then enduring the multiple unjust price hikes or paying on-money/ premium to the dealerships, then getting a substandard product in the name of new or struggling to get the warranty claimed, the Pakistani auto consumers have absolutely no protection at all.
 Although there is only a small penalty on assemblers for delaying the deliveries, even getting that amount is a big hassle and there is absolutely no govt body or law that makes the process easier for the end consumers.
-In the end, the customer is at mercy of the company, which can delay or even deny paying the penalty amount.
+In the end, the customer is at the mercy of the company, which can delay or even deny paying the penalty amount.

 Related: Policymakers’ Love With the On-Money Devil